oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

    * `--set logCaptureEnabled=true` - enable log catpure

-   * `--set userArtifacts.image=custom-logger-sample:1.0.0-SNAPSHOT` - custom image with config and classes
+   * `--set userArtifacts.image=custom-logger-sample:1.0.0-SNAPSHOT` - custom image with config and classes.
+If you are using a remote Kubernetes cluster, the value of this option must be the Docker image that can be pulled by the cluster.
+For example, `mydockerid/custom-logger-samples:1.0.0-SNAPSHOT`.

    * `--set store.logging.configFile=custom-logging.properties` - configure custom logger